The Sport Psych Show (Podcast) Dr Mitch Greene – Managing Mind Chatter and Winning the Mental Game – The Sport Psych Show | Podcast on Spotify

 Middlebury College (Middlebury, Vermont): Incorporating Sport Psych Strategies into Daily Coaching Plans

 Pinnacle Squash Club (New Haven, CT): Playing Elite Level Squash

 Mitchell Greene, Ph.D.

-Dr. Mitchell Greene is a leading licensed clinical and sport psychologist, whose success over the past 15 plus years is his ability to tailor personalized solutions to his client’s problems.
+Dr. Mitchell Greene is a nationally recognized licensed clinical and sport psychologist, whose success over the past 15-plus years is his ability to tailor personalized solutions to his client’s problems.
 Dr. Greene works primarily with athletes pursuing high performance goals, or coaches and athletic departments looking to educate their student-athletes on mental health and performance enhancement strategies.

 Typical clients are either college (or college-bound) student-athletes or elite or pro level competitors.

 • Lapses in confidence